 If the manufacturer is using clean processing then concerns about stevia safety regarding processing toxicity are unfounded.

-12. Stevia Can Cause You to Eat More Sweets
+Causes You to Eat More Sweets

-A reader commented that I should add this to the list – that sweeteners like stevia can cause your body to expect glucose and therefore you end up craving and eating more as a result.
-Apparently this happens particularly in those who are sugar-sensitive.
+A reader commented that I should add this to the list - that sweeteners like stevia can cause your body to expect glucose and therefore you end up craving and eating more as a result.
+Apparently, this happens particularly in those who are sugar-sensitive.

 This would apply to all low carb sweeteners and not just stevia - the same with many of the negative claims here.
 I have read about this before but I haven't experienced this.
 In fact, I think I crave sweets more and eat more sweets if I eat the "real sugars".

-13. Stevia Is Bad for the Liver
+Is Toxic for Your Liver

-This is a recent addition to the list of concern.
+This is a recent addition to the list of concerns.
 A friend of mine on Facebook shared about the dangers of Splenda and mentioned that she uses stevia.
 One of her friends shared that her herbalist told her that stevia causes problems if you have liver disease.